dr-jam/CameraControlExercise/README.md

 ### Grading

 Stages 1, 2, 3, and 4 are worth 15 points each.
 Stage 5 is worth 10 points.
 The stages are worth a total of 70 points.
-The remaining 30 points are for your peer review of another student's submission..
+The remaining 30 points are for your peer review of another student's submission.

 ### Due Date and Submission Information